-This deliverable sets the ground for eight ATELIER cities to develop their own roadmaps towards a 2050 City Vision development (D2.6), finally inspiring the updated SEAP/SECAPs of all cities (D2.8).
+This deliverable sets the ground for eight ATELIER cities to develop their own roadmaps towards a 2050 City Vision development, which will finally inspire the updated SEAP/SECAPs of all cities (both LHs and FCs).
 Apart from this direct impact, the definition of a methodological framework for integration of energy and urban planning mechanisms for vision development might influence in:

-- The development of a common and adapted methodology that considers the experiences of each previous city, as a means to improve and reinforce planning coordination and integration to overcome energy and decarbonisation challenges. - Reinforce a better alignment and integration of energy, mobility and urban/spatial initiatives deployed, allowing combined solutions and policies with a wider range of impact than if developed independently. - For the SECAP, the definition of a methodology based on the foresight concept could be a helpful tool to achieve both energy commitments in the medium term (horizon 2030) and those oriented to the long term (horizon 2050) - Processes defined as a structured, systematic, participatory process of gathering knowledge and building a long-term City Vision, aimed at making decisions in the present and planning coordinated and comprehensive actions in the future. - A systematized and coordinated process could help to evaluate the co-vision performance in terms of engagement and participation of the stakeholders involved, thus favouring its transparency and future deployment. - The possibility of defining a common methodology and its application in eight partner cities, will improve and refine the City Vision development based on their experience and results. - Having a proven and tested methodology could lead to a greater impact on replication and upscaling in other case studies. - Impacts will be assessed by comparing the performance indicators in reference alternatives (BAU from City Scenarios definition) and the performance indicators in WP9.
+- The development of a common and adapted methodology that considers the experiences of each previous city, to improve and reinforce planning coordination and integration to overcome energy and decarbonisation challenges. - Reinforce a better alignment and integration of energy, mobility and urban/spatial initiatives deployed, allowing combined solutions and policies with a wider range of impact than if developed independently. - For the SECAP, the definition of a methodology based on the foresight concept could be a helpful tool to achieve both energy commitments in the medium term (horizon 2030) and those oriented to the long term (horizon 2050) - Processes defined as a structured, systematic, participatory process of gathering knowledge and building a long-term City Vision, aimed at making decisions in the present and planning coordinated and comprehensive actions in the future. - A systematized and coordinated process could help to evaluate the co-vision performance in terms of engagement and participation of the stakeholders involved, thus favouring its transparency and future deployment. - The possibility of defining a common methodology and its application in eight partner cities, will improve and refine the City Vision development based on their experience and results. - Having a proven and tested methodology could lead to a greater impact on replication and upscaling in other case studies. - Impacts will be assessed by comparing the performance indicators in reference alternatives (Business as Usual or BAU from City Scenarios definition) and the performance indicators for the monitoring & impact assessment.